Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 ollama run gpt-oss:20b

-Finally, another nice feature of Ollama is that you can an endpoint from your computer to your local network so other computers can access it via IP address and port (defaulting to 11434), typically:
+Finally, another nice feature of Ollama is that you can hit an endpoint from your computer on your local network that other computers can use to access the running model via IP address and port (defaulting to 11434), typically:

 http://<your-ip-address>:11434/api/generate